Lung Transplant for Patients with Pulmonary Hypertension

 Surgical risks include (but are not limited to):

 - Failure to wean from the ventilator and failure to wean from oxygen

 Because of the risks of this procedure, patients must undergo a thorough evaluation to make sure they are good candidates for lung transplant.
 The evaluation process is typically a one-week period of outpatient testing and clinic visits.

-After collecting all of the data, the transplant team discusses each patient’s case.
+After collecting all of the data, the lung transplant team discusses each patient’s case of pulmonary hypertension.
 At this meeting, the team decides to recommend putting the patient on the transplant list or gather more data if necessary.